Portland (shipwreck): Final voyage and sinking

 On November 27, 1898, Portland, having departed Boston earlier, was en route to Portland, Maine, following her traditional route.
 Unbeknownst to the crew, a powerful storm system was quickly traveling north, and Portland, despite her reputation as a remarkably safe vessel, was ill-equipped to handle such extreme conditions.

-At some point during the storm, Portland sank off of Cape Ann with all hands, the exact number of which cannot be determined, as the only known passenger list went down with the ship.
+At some point during the storm, Portland sank off of Cape Cod with all hands, the exact number of which cannot be determined, as the only known passenger list went down with the ship.
 Initial newspaper accounts at the time estimated the loss as from 99 to 118 persons.
 The bodies of only 16 crew and 35 passengers were ever recovered, but present-day estimates are that the Portland was carrying, in total, from 193 to 245 persons, including 63 crew.

 Her loss represented New England's greatest steamship disaster prior to the year 1900.
+The sinking of Portland hastened the collapse of the Abyssinian Meeting House congregation, with nineteen of the church's adult male members having been on board.

 Shipwreck

 The shipwreck is lying 460 ft below the surface of the Atlantic Ocean near Gloucester, Massachusetts, at an undisclosed location within the federally-protected Stellwagen Bank National Marine Sanctuary.
 The site was first located in 1989 by John Fish and Arnold Carr of American Underwater Search and Survey.
 The find was confirmed in 2002 by a National Oceanic and Atmospheric Administration expedition that used remotely operated vehicles (ROVs) to photograph the wreck.
 The wreck was added to the National Register of Historic Places in 2005.